Hariiiy/Hariiiy/README.md

  ><p>Overview: </p>

-- **Programming:** Implemented game logic, physics, and user interfaces using Unity 3D and C#
+- **Programming:** Implemented Fishing Function and the interaction between player and fishes.
-- **2D Art and Animation:** Created character designs, environments, and characters' rigging animations using Adobe Photoshop, Sai2, Spine.
+- **Visual:** Created the Water body with shader; numbers of particle effects, as well as the calling.
-- **SFX:** Created Sound and background music with FL studio, Some source from: Artlist.io
+- **Spawner** m ethod to randomly spawn fished and respawn after a catch.

 <b>Technology Stack</b>